krzsam/scala-akka-cluster-example/README.md

   to guarding whether the system can be shut down.
 * **example.SeedNodeActor.RemoteTerminateResponse** : sent from **ClusterNodeActor** to **SeedNodeActor**.
 The message is sent to support graceful shut down of *Seed* and all *Cluster* node actor systems.
   Reception of *RemoteTerminateResponse* by the *Seed* system indicated that the sender of this message (a *Cluster* node actor system) confirmed *RemoteTerminateRequest* and is being shut down. *ClusterNodeActor* keeps track of which *Cluster* node systems replied with *RemoteTerminateResponse* in a map.
-Once all known *Remote* systems confirmed their shutdown, the *SeedNodeActor* actor sends a message to its own promise to trigger a semaphore guarding whether the *Seed* node system can be shut down.
+Once all known *Cluster* node systems confirmed their shutdown, the *SeedNodeActor* actor sends a message to its own promise to trigger a semaphore guarding whether the *Seed* node system can be shut down.

 ### Configuration files